-Most of the material on this site is designed to show how the story of heaven and earth – of the world that science illuminates – has a beginning and a middle consistent with what Scripture reveals about the beginning.
-A further purpose is to explain that the story has an end.
+Most of the material on this site is designed to show how the story of heaven and earth – of the world that science illuminates – has a beginning consistent with what Scripture reveals about the beginning.
+But a further purpose is to explain that the story has an end.
 This end can only be understood in relation to the man Jesus (in his own language, Yeshua) who appeared at the end of the ages in order to offer a perfect sacrifice for sin and to make known the will of God for both the present and the age to come.
 An important theme of his teaching is that he would return.

 Modern civilisation has misunderstood the nature of reality.
 It makes out that the universe is billions of years old, that it consists only of things detectible by scientific methods, that the breath of life (which gives us consciousness) is no different from what is not life, and that human beings have an evolutionary history pushing their identity back, through apes, fish and bacteria, to chemicals in the sea.
-The truth is that the universe was created.
+The truth is different.
+The universe was created.
 It consists of things visible and invisible, physical and spiritual.
-Every new animal receives the breath of life from God, and the genealogy of all human beings goes back to him.
+Every new animal receives life from God, and the genealogy of all human beings goes back to him.
 We say these things, not as statements of mere theology, but as truths consistent with what is known about the world.

 The body is made from nature’s elements (the ‘dust’), but it is God who breathes the spirit of life into the body growing in the womb.
 The miracle of creation continually repeats itself.
 It is manifest all around in the things he has made: the trees, the flowers, the mountains, the stars, notwithstanding that nothing is as it was at the beginning.

 A son is not greater than his father.
 He comes after him, and owes his life to him.
 So Christ owes his life to his father.
-He is called the firstborn of all creation, because he was the first to be given life and his glory was something given.
+He is called the firstborn of all creation because he was the first to be given life, and his glory was something given.
 The very concept of sonship – of imparting life to a new being – comes from this relationship that God instituted before anything was made.
 Christ was before all things, but not before his father, for a father who does not precede his son is a logical absurdity.
 To teach this (as some do today) is to empty the concept of all meaning.
-Likewise those who receive the spirit of sonship from the Father become Christ’s brothers; they do not become brothers of the Father.
+Those who receive the spirit of sonship from the Father become Christ’s brothers; they do not become brothers of the Father.

 It was Jesus who turned out to be the one foreshadowed.
 Coming down from heaven, he was begotten of a divine father and born of a human mother.
 The angel said to Mary, “You will conceive and bear a son, who will be called Son of the Most High, and the Lord God will give to him the throne of his father David.”
 Mary said, “How will this be, since I am a virgin?”
-The angel replied, “The Holy Spirit will come upon you.”
+But the angel replied, “The Holy Spirit will come upon you.”
 Being begotten of the Holy Spirit, Christ was both man and God.
-On the father’s and the mother’s side, he was the son of God in both flesh and spirit.
+On both the father’s and the mother’s side, he was the son of God in both flesh and spirit.

 Just as God was his ultimate as well as immediate ancestor, so also man was his ultimate and immediate ancestor.
 He most frequently referred to himself as the Son of Man, and like much else about him, this title has not been well understood.
-It was not a reference to Daniel’s vision of one ‘like a son of man’ who, coming before the throne of God, received authority to rule over all the nations, but to the eighth psalm.
+It was not a reference to Daniel’s vision of one ‘like a son of man’ who, coming before the throne of God, received authority to rule over the nations, but to the eighth psalm.
 It was an affirmation of the fact that he was fully man, through Mary his mother and Adam the father of all humanity.
 He was fully man and fully God, for in Adam the two natures were one.
-God expressed his nature in human form , and he expressed his perfect spiritual nature in one who was descended from the first man, ‘Adam, the Son of God.’
+God expressed his nature in human form , and expressed his perfect spiritual nature in one who was descended from the first man, ‘Adam, the Son of God.’

 ‘Adam’ in Hebrew is the same word as ‘man’.
 ‘When God created man, he made him in the likeness of God.
 Male and female he created them, and he blessed them and named them Adam [man].’
-Thus in referring to himself as not merely a but the Son of Man, Jesus was stating that he represented man as well as God, thereby affirming that man’s ancestry itself goes back to God.
+Thus in referring to himself as not merely a but the Son of Man, Jesus was stating that he represented man as well as God, thereby affirming that man’s ancestry itself went back to God.
 Similarly, he is called the second, or last, Adam, for there are but two representatives, the mortal and the immortal, and as in Adam all die, so all who are in Christ will be raised to eternal life.
 You are either in one or in the other.
-Christian leaders should be under no illusion about the theological nature of Darwinism.
+Christians should be under no illusion about the theological nature of Darwinism.
 It is as anti-Christian as Islam is, which also denies that Christ was the son of God.
 In Christ, God appeared in human form: therefore the human form is a divine form.
 In teaching that man descended from the apes, and that there is no Creator, Darwinism attacks Christianity at the very root.

 The Jews’ belief that their Messiah would be a second Moses went back to a passage in the book Deuteronomy, where Moses told Israel: God will raise up for you a prophet like me from among you.
 Although in the period of the kings many prophets arose, from Elijah in the 9th century to Malachi in the 5th, and all spoke with authority, none were recognised as fulfilling Moses’ words.
 After the kings, Judah became subject to a succession of foreign powers.
 What people hoped for was a leader who would liberate them in the same way as Moses liberated the Israelites from Egyptian slavery.